state-authorized industrial hemp growing in Augusta County

 Cannabis sativa evolved as a distinct species about 28 million years ago in East Asia.
 It was domesticated about 12,000 years ago, probably for its fibers and oily seeds but potentially also for its psychoactive capabilities.
 Around 4,000 years ago, humans created two strains.
 One produced better fiber, and one that produced more psychoactive effects.
 Traders brought hemp to Europe, the Middle East, and Africa, and finally to the New World after 1492.

 When Virginia was colonized by Europeans starting in 1607, England needed hemp fiber for sails and rope.
 To increase the supply, in 1632 the General Assembly passed a law requiring every planter to grow hemp.
 It was a profitable crop throughout the era of sailing ships.
 In the Shenandoah Valley, plants as much as 14 feet tall provided long fibers.
+Those fibers were valuable for the ropes needed by merchant ships and warships.

-However, the Marijuana Tax Act in 1937 and the Controlled Substances Act blocked farmers from growing hemp.
+The Marijuana Tax Act in 1937 and the Controlled Substances Act blocked farmers from growing hemp.
 The tetrahydrocannabinol (THC) concentration in the plant was irrelevant; hemp was defined as marijuana, and growing it was banned.1

 In 2014, the US Congress authorized state agriculture departments and universities/colleges to grow hemp, so long as the tetrahydrocannabinol concentration did not exceed 0.3 percent.
 Within Virginia, James Madison University (JMU), University of Virginia (UVA), Virginia State University (VSU), and Virginia Tech (VT) began research programs.
 In 2018, the state authorized private institutions of higher education to join in the research.